Credit Score Basics > How to get something removed from your credit report

-How to remove incorrect or old accounts from your credit report
+How to get something removed from your credit report

 Removing old or incorrect accounts from your credit report is essential if you want to make sure that you have a high chance of approval when applying for a loan, mortgage, or credit card.